rainforestapp/rainforest-cli/README.md

 ### Binaries

-Get the CLI binaries from our [download page](https://dl.equinox.io/rainforest_qa/rainforest-cli/stable) and follow the instructions.
+Get the CLI binaries from our [Releases page](https://github.com/rainforestapp/rainforest-cli/releases).

 The CLI will check for updates and automatically update itself on every use unless the global flag `--skip-update` is used.